 What is an underactive thyroid?

 An underactive thyroid means that the thyroid gland is not producing enough thyroid hormone to perform its necessary metabolic functions.
 If we do not produce enough thyroid hormone then we are said to be ‘hypothyroid’.
+You can measure your thyroid hormones with a blood test.

 Symptoms of hypothyroidism